Chest Fever

 "Chest Fever" is a song recorded by the Band on its 1968 debut, Music from Big Pink.
 It is, according to Peter Viney, a historian of the group, the album track that has appeared on the most subsequent live albums and compilations, second only to "The Weight".

 At the Woodstock Festival in 1969, the Band performed on the final day, between Ten Years After and Blood, Sweat, and Tears.
-They opened the set with "Chest Fever".
+They opened the set with the song.

 Music and Lyrics

 The music for the piece was written by guitarist Robbie Robertson.
 Total authorship is typically credited solely to Robertson, although the lyrics, according to Levon Helm, were originally improvised by Helm and Richard Manuel, telling the story of a man who becomes sick when he is spurned by the woman he loves.

 Robertson has since said the lyrics were nonsensical, used only while the instrumental tracks were recorded.
 "I'm not sure that I know the words to 'Chest Fever'; I'm not even so sure there are words to 'Chest Fever'."
 He has also stated the entirety of the song does not make sense.